Bank of Cyprus Privacy Statement

 - Bank of Cyprus Group risk management,

-- The transfer, assignment (whether outright or as security for obligations) and/or sale to one or more persons (including the Cyprus Central Bank) of and/or charge and/or encumbrance over, any or all of the Bank’s benefits, rights, title or interest under any agreement between the customer and the Bank.
+- The transfer, assignment (whether outright or as security for obligations) and/or sale to one or more persons (including the Central Bank of Cyprus) of and/or charge and/or encumbrance over, any or all of the Bank's benefits, rights, title or interest under any agreement between the customer and the Bank,

 D. You have provided your consent